 bigass pot, stock pot is best

 3lb-5lb whole chicken, thawed or fresh.
-You could use a cut up chicken, too, but whole is for true gangstas, and you don’t wanna be a bitch do you?
+You could use a cut up chicken, too, but I prefer whole

 4-5 stalks of celery